FDlucifer/python-climb-learning-tutorial/README.md

  9. calculate Number of faces in a real time video using OpenCV
  10. Create Instagram filter
  11. Automating Chrome Dino game
+ 12. Monopoly Bank in python
+ 13. Memory Test Game using Python
+ 14. create Facemesh using mediapipe

 ## More Code Coming Soon...